-- a) Amendments to the Articles of Association, other than those which are decided on by the Board of Directors pursuant to law (Article 11(5), Article 13(2) and (13), and Article 17b(4) of Codified Law 2190/1920). - b) Increases or reductions in the share capital, with the exception of those cases where that power lies with the Board of Directors pursuant to Law or the Articles of Association, and increases or reductions required by the provisions of other laws. - c) The distribution of the annual profits, save for the case referred to in Article 34(2)(f) of Codified Law 2190/1920. - d) The election of members and stand-in members of the Board of Directors, apart from the cases cited in Article 25 of the Articles of Association, relating to the election of members by the Board of Directors to replace members who have resigned, passed away or been removed from their post, for the remainder of the term in office of the members being replaced and

-- e) Approval of the annual accounts (annual financial statements). - f) The issuing of corporate bonds, in parallel with the right of the Board of Directors to issue such bonds in accordance with Article 28 of the Articles of Association. - g) The election of auditors. - h) The extension of the Company's term, merger, split, conversion, revival, or winding up of the Company. - i) The appointment of liquidators. - j) The filing of actions against members of the Board of Directors for acting ultra vires or for infringing the law or the Articles - k) All other issues relating to the Company for which the General Meeting is granted competence by the law or the Articles of Association.
+- a) Amendments to the Articles of Association, other than those which are decided on by the Board of Directors pursuant to law (Article 11(5), Article 13(2) and (13), and Article 17b(4) of Codified Law 2190/1920). - b) Increases or reductions in the share capital, with the exception of those cases where that power lies with the Board of Directors pursuant to Law or the Articles of Association, and increases or reductions required by the provisions of other laws. - c) The distribution of the annual profits, save for the case referred to in Article 34(2)(f) of Codified Law 2190/1920. - d) The election of members and stand-in members of the Board of Directors, apart from the cases cited in Article 25 of the Articles of Association, relating to the election of members by the Board of Directors to replace members who have resigned, passed away or been removed from their post, for the remainder of the term in office of the members being replaced and provided that said members cannot be replaced by the stand-in members elected by the General Meeting. - e) Approval of the annual accounts (annual financial statements). - f) The issuing of corporate bonds, in parallel with the right of the Board of Directors to issue such bonds in accordance with Article 28 of the Articles of Association. - g) The election of auditors. - h) The extension of the Company's term, merger, split, conversion, revival, or winding up of the Company. - i) The appointment of liquidators. - j) The filing of actions against members of the Board of Directors for acting ultra vires or for infringing the law or the Articles of Association and - k) All other issues relating to the Company for which the General Meeting is granted competence by the law or the Articles of Association.